Noise-cancelling headphones

-Noise-cancelling headphones reduce unwanted ambient sounds using active noise control.
-This is distinct from passive headphones which, if they reduce ambient sounds at all, use techniques such as soundproofing.
+Noise-cancelling headphones are headphones that suppress unwanted ambient sounds using active noise control (ANC).

-Noise cancellation makes it possible to listen to audio content without raising the volume excessively.
-It can also help a passenger sleep in a noisy vehicle such as an airliner.
-In the aviation environment, noise-cancelling headphones increase the signal-to-noise ratio significantly more than passive noise attenuating headphones or no headphones, making hearing important information such as safety announcements easier.
+Active noise cancellation makes it possible to listen to audio content without raising the volume excessively.
+In an aviation environment, noise-cancelling headphones increase the signal-to-noise ratio significantly more than passive noise attenuating headphones or no headphones, making hearing important information such as safety announcements easier.
 Noise-cancelling headphones can improve listening enough to completely offset the effect of a distracting concurrent activity.

 Theory

-To cancel the lower-frequency portions of the noise, noise-cancelling headphones use active noise control or ANC.
+To cancel the lower-frequency portions of the noise, noise-cancelling headphones use active noise control.
 A microphone captures the targeted ambient sounds, and a small amplifier generates sound waves that are exactly out of phase with the undesired sounds.
 When the sound pressure of the noise wave is high, the cancelling wave is low (and vice versa).
 The opposite sound waves collide and are eliminated or "cancelled" (destructive interference).
-Most noise-cancelling headsets in the consumer market generate the noise-cancelling waveform in real time with analogue technology.
+Most noise-cancelling headsets in the consumer market generate the noise-cancelling waveform in real time with analog technology.
 In contrast, other active noise and vibration control products use soft real-time digital processing.
 According to an experiment conducted to test how lightweight earphones reduced noise as compared to commercial headphones and earphones, lightweight headphones achieved better noise reduction than normal headphones.
 The experiment also supported that in-ear headphones worked better at reducing noise than outer-ear headphones.

 Cancellation focuses on constant droning sounds like road noise and is less effective on short/sharp sounds like voices or breaking glass.
 It also is ineffective in eliminating higher frequency noises like the sound of spraying.
 Noise-cancelling headphones often combine sound isolation with ANC to maximize the sound reduction across the frequency spectrum.
 Noise cancellation can also be used without sound isolation to make wanted sounds (such as voices) easier to hear.
 Noise cancellation to eliminate ambient noise is never passive because of the circuitry required, so references to passive noise cancellation actually are referring to products featuring sound isolation.

 To prevent higher-frequency noise from reaching the ear, most noise-cancelling headphones depend on sound isolation or soundproofing.
 Higher-frequency sound has a shorter wavelength, and cancelling this sound would require locating devices to detect and counteract it closer to the listener's eardrum than is currently technically feasible or would require digital algorithms that would complicate the headphone's electronics.

 Noise-cancelling headphones specify the amount of noise they can cancel in terms of decibels.
 This number may be useful for comparing products but does not tell the whole story, as it does not specify noise reduction at various frequencies.